 I started spending 10 hours a week blogging, then 20 hours a week.

 My income rose sharply as the hours that I dedicated to blogging did.
-Last month, I made $4,387.00 from my blog exactly one year from starting this blog.
+Last month, I made a full time income from my blog exactly one year from starting this blog.
 Truthfully though, money isn’t the best part.
 The best part is getting to help people change their financial outlook without charging them a dime and getting to work every day on something I’m passionate about.

 A good part of my job is to repin Pinterest pins that I love so that my followers (you can join me here) get the best of the best in their Pinterest feeds.
 Trying out new ideas I see on Pinterest to share them with others is also part of my work.

 I can officially say that I’ve turned my love of Pinterest into a full-time job.